notiflix/Notiflix/README.md

 Notiflix.Notify.Info('Info message text');

-// e.g. with a callback
+// e.g. Message with a callback
 Notiflix.Notify.Success(
   'Click Me',
+  function(){
+    // callback
+  },
+);

+// e.g. Message with the new options (v2.3.0 and the next versions) Notiflix.Notify.Success(
+  'Click Me',
+  {
+    timeout: 6000,
+  },
+);

+// e.g. Message with the new options, and callback (v2.3.0 and the next versions) Notiflix.Notify.Success(
+  'Click Me',
+  {
+    timeout: 4000,
+  },
   function(){
     // callback
   },